alex-huff/Checkmate-Finder/README.md

   </tr>
 </table>

 We can use CheckmateFinder to generate a tree that tells us how to checkmate from this initial state.
-We do this by running checkmate-finder.jar to generate a JSON representation of the move tree, which we then pipe into the python graphing program.
+We do this by running `checkmate-finder` to generate a JSON representation of the move tree, which we then pipe into the python graphing program.

 Here is the command that generates the graph below: